 PARTNER & EXECUTIVE VICE PRESIDENT, FEDERAL SYSTEMS

 Jimmy became involved with Group 47 in 2007, when he learned about DOTS and became convinced of its critical importance in preserving the digital records of the world’s business, government, artistic, and scientific communities.
-Jimmy has worked tirelessly to establish and maintain connections to potential Group 47 funders as well as potential DOTS users, in order to ensure the success of DOTS in the marketplace.

 Jimmy received his B.A. in History from Wake Forest University in Winston Salem, NC.
-Prior to Kemp Partners, Jimmy spent eight seasons as a quarterback in the Canadian Football League, finishing his career in 2001 with the Toronto Argonauts.
+Prior to Kemp Partners, Jimmy spent eight seasons as a quarterback in the Canadian Football League, finishing his career in 2002 with the Toronto Argonauts.

-In addition, Jimmy is the Founding Chairman of the Board for the Hope Community Charter School located in NE Washington, DC.
+In addition, Jimmy was the Founding Chairman of the Board for the Hope Community Charter School located in NE Washington, DC.
 The school serves pre-kindergarten through grade 8 and has been in operation since September 2005.

 Jimmy and Susan live in Washington DC and try to shepherd four boys who range from 20 years old to 12.